emrgnt-cmplxty/fermi/docs/0.old/tutorials/contracts/guest-book.md

 Take a minute to see how all these commands cascade into our other scripts.

-`build:contract` runs `yarn asb`, which creates our WASM file allowing it to run on the Axion blockchain.
+`build:contract` runs `yarn asb`, which creates our WASM file allowing it to run on the Fermi blockchain.

 We can run those individual commands in the terminal to help get a better idea of why our build keeps failing.